 Greater cross slopes are provided on shoulders than on adjacent travel lanes for two reasons: 1) the runoff carried across the shoulder is a combined total of both the adjacent travel lane and the shoulder; and 2) in many cases, the shoulder surface material is rougher than the adjacent travel lane requiring a steeper slope to maintain a similar flow rate.
 Not all shoulders are paved, so it is necessary to remove the water as rapidly as possible before it penetrates the shoulder with the potential of reducing its structural support capabilities.
 Normal shoulder slopes are shown in Figure 13.2C.
-Note that for superelevated sections on new construction projects, the high side is sloped at the superelevated rate and the low side is sloped at the superelevation rate when the slope exceeds normal shoulder slope.
+Note that for superelevated sections, the high side is sloped at the superelevated rate and the low side is sloped at the normal shoulder slope (i.e., 4.17 percent).
 See Figure 13.2D for shoulder treatments with superelevated sections.
 For additional guidance on superelevated sections, see Chapter 11.